HaliteChallenge/Halite-III/website/learn-programming-challenge/contributing.md

 ---------

 <br/>
 Halite III supports many languages for developing a bot through community contributions.
 Thank you for your interest in creating a new Halite III starter kit!
-We have put together this guide to help you, but if you have any questions feel free to reach out via our [Discord](https://discordapp.com/invite/rbVDB4n) chat or email us at [halite@halite.io](mailto:halite@halite.io).
+We have put together this guide to help you, but if you have any questions feel free to reach out via email at [halite@halite.io](mailto:halite@halite.io).

 <br/>
 #### API Design
 Please adhere as best you can to the API design used in the Python3 starter kit.
-We have an API documentation page here.
+We have an API documentation page [here](/learn-programming-challenge/api-docs).

 <br/>